 We’ll go over some common first time home buyer mistakes to avoid in NYC and highlight some lesser known errors that can cost you significant losses in the future.
 Before you rush off to speak with your real estate agent friends, read this first!

-No. Stop and think first before choosing an adviser for the biggest purchase of your life.
+Stop and think first before choosing an adviser for the biggest purchase of your life based purely on the fact that one of your friends happens to be an agent.
 One of the easiest first time home buyer mistakes to avoid in NYC is being guilt tripped into working with one of your real estate agent friends.

 Not only will this cost you the opportunity to earn a broker commission rebate, but your friend could cost you significantly more from poor advice, misaligned incentives and a general lack of knowledge.